 In the Fondation Beyeler's birthday year, the exhibitions will be complemented by a varied programme of events.
-Not all dates have been fixed yet.
-However, our calendar will be continuously updated.
 In addition to popular classics such as the summer festival or the sun.sets, there will be several other highlights to mark the 25 year landmark.

 We will keep you up to date via our newsletter or on social media.